 Instead, Joe led us down into a tiny cellar filled with cardboard boxes marked 100 CT or FOR RETAIL SALE ONLY.
 There were random items strewn about, multiples of everything: ten black hockey sticks leaning against one wall.
 Two dozen plastic lawn chairs and matching side tables, stacked high in the corner.
 Lined across a shelf was a row of white orthopedic shoes, all with the tags hanging from the laces.
 I peeked into the box next to me and saw that it was neatly packed with purple CONAIR hair dryers.
 “Where’d I put em?”
 Joe said, scratching his whiskers and looking around.
 He moved aside a framed picture on the floor, a paint-by-numbers of Jesus meditating on the beach, wearing headphones.
 Behind it was a set of golf irons, held together with rubber bands, resting against the wall.
 “Here ya go, kid,” he said, handing them to me.

 “Wow.
 Thanks,” I said, looking down at the clubs.
-The handgrips were thin black rubber with a white v-shaped tread, a design that brought to mind the soles of 1960s basketball shoes.
+The handgrips were thin black rubber with a white v-shaped tread, a design that brought to mind the soles of 1950s basketball sneakers.
 On the back of each clubface was the name PRO SWING, a brand I had never heard of, etched in a lightweight, sans serif font, similar to that of the premium PING EYE 2 clubs.
 So similar that from far enough away one might mistake them for Pings.
 At least that’s what I hoped.

 “How dey beel?”
 Joe said.